top of page

 I have completed key components of my innovation plan, including:

-What Could Be Improved? per observations and surveys
+What Could Be Improved? (per student/teacher surveys and observations)

 • More Structured Rollout: Some students struggled with getting started due to the learning curve of digital tools.